florayasmin/studymap/README.md

 - Node.js (v14 or later)
 - npm or yarn
 - Expo CLI (`npm install -g expo-cli`)
-- Expo Go app on your mobile device (for testing) OR iOS Simulator / Android Emulator
+- Expo Go app on your mobile device (for testing) OR iOS Simulator on Xcode / Android Emulator

 ## Getting Started